ravisolanki07/poker-hand-showdown/readme.md

 This allows minimum 2 and maximum 9 players.
 The validations in input parameters are not implemented.
 The input validation for repeating the same card in same suit is not implemented.
+Card Suit and Rank have to be in capital letters.
 The player names validation is not implemented.
 The two pairs scenario is not considered.
 Logging is not implemented.